aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-xps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to XPS" h2="Transform EML to XPS within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+This process is useful for archiving emails, migrating emails from one platform to another, or for creating backups.

+<h2>How Aspose.Total helps for eml to xps conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with email conversion.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ can be used to convert EML file format to HTML.
+After that, Aspose.Words for C++ API can be used to export HTML to XPS.
+Both APIs come under Aspose.Total for C++ package.

+Using Aspose.Email for C++, you can easily convert EML to HTML.
+The API provides a simple and straightforward way to convert emails from EML to HTML format.
+It also supports various other email formats such as MSG, MHTML, and EMLX.
+After converting EML to HTML, you can use Aspose.Words for C++ to export HTML to XPS.
+The API provides a simple and efficient way to convert HTML to XPS.
+It also supports various other document formats such as DOC, DOCX, and PDF.

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to XPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with email conversion.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ can be used to convert EML file format to HTML.
+After that, Aspose.Words for C++ API can be used to export HTML to XPS.
+Both APIs come under Aspose.Total for C++ package.
+With the help of these APIs, you can easily convert emails from EML to XPS format.
+The APIs provide a simple and straightforward way to convert emails from one format to another.
+Moreover, they also support various other email and document formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}